gemoc/gemoc-studio-old/official_samples/LegacyFSM/README.md

 # Presentation
-LegacyFSM is a simple Finite State Machine DSL implementing a mealy machine semantics.
+FSM is a simple Finite State Machine DSL implementing a mealy machine semantics.

-This implementation focuses on illustrating the hierarchy of languages: a base FSM with editor support considered as a legacy language (ie. as if it was developped by thirdparties) and an executable sequential FSM with animation support built by extension of the FSM language.
+This implementation focuses on illustrating the hierarchy of languages: a base FSM with editor support considered as a _legacy_ language (ie. as if it was developped by thirdparties) and an executable sequential FSM with animation support built by extension of the FSM language.

 ## Installation